bjamturley/MedSchoolAtlas/Embryology/Endoderm - Lung, Thymus, Thyroid, Tongue Development.md

 BMP-7 from the endoderm inhibits proliferation while stimulating Noggin in the mesoderm.
 When BMP-4 is at high concentrations, Noggin is released, deactivating BMP-4.
 This allows for branching as the concentration gradient changes based on location.
 # Clinical pearls
 ## Tracheoesophageal Fistulas (TEFs)
-Commonly present as infant swallows and fluid spills into trachea, leading to coughing.
+Commonly present as infant swallowing and spilling fluid into trachea, leading to coughing.
 These are part of a family of defects which often occur together.

 **VACTERL**
 - Vertebral anomalies